MaherDissem/Indoor-location-determination-using-WSN-RSSI-and-Computer-Vision/README.md

 # Indoor location determination using WSN RSSI and Computer Vision

-Here, a hybrid CNN-LSTM AI model is created to localize a mobile aegnt within an indoor environment using the Received Signal Strength (RSS) from a set of nodes consisting a Wireless Sensor Network (WSN).
+Here, a hybrid CNN-LSTM AI model is created to localize a mobile agent within an indoor environment using the Received Signal Strength (RSS) from a set of nodes consisting a Wireless Sensor Network (WSN).

 Four anchor nodes are used as beacons and one is carried by the mobile agent.